Designed for standards-aligned use

 Leadership teams need more than “the kids liked it”.

-bubble is built to surface what matters: participation, persistence,
+bubble is built to help document what matters: participation, persistence,

 Whether you’re piloting in a single school or planning a regional or statewide initiative, bubble offers clear, modular pathways to grow without starting over.